Updating Greenplum® cluster settings

 For more information about creating this file, see Creating clusters.

-For a complete list of configurable Greenplum® cluster fields, refer to the Terraform provider guides.
+For a complete list of adjustable configuration fields for a Greenplum® cluster, see the Terraform provider guide.

 -

-In the Greenplum® cluster description, edit the required additional settings:
+In the Greenplum® cluster description, change the values of additional settings as required:

 resource "yandex_mdb_greenplum_cluster" "<cluster_name>" { ... backup_window_start { hours = <backup_period_start> } maintenance_window { type = <maintenance_type> day = <day_of_week> hour = <hour> } access { data_lens = <allow_access_from_DataLens> yandex_query = <allow_access_from_Yandex_Query> } deletion_protection = <protect_cluster_from_deletion> cloud_storage { enable = <use_hybrid_storage> } pooler_config { pooling_mode = <operation_mode> pool_size = <size> pool_client_idle_timeout = <client_timeout> } }You can update the following settings: